 - A death

-Taxes are typically the last thing you think of when these events occur, but now is the time to check in to see if you need to tweak your withholdings.
+Taxes are typically the last thing we think of when these events occur.
+However, now is the time to make any necessary tweaks.

 2. Maximize Your Retirement Savings Opportunities

-Make sure you have taken full advantage of your retirement-saving opportunities.
+Ensure you have taken full advantage of your retirement savings opportunities.
 If you are in a position to contribute the maximum amount to these accounts, please do.
 You can add funds on a pre-tax basis, thereby reducing your taxable income.
-But there are also after-tax options to consider heavily.
+Or, there are after-tax options, such as Roth accounts, to consider carefully.

-For those who cannot afford to maximize their retirement plan contributions, at the very least, take advantage of any employer-matching opportunities.
+If you cannot afford to maximize your retirement plan contributions, at least take advantage of any employer-matching opportunities.
 For example, if your employer matches contributions up to 3% of your eligible compensation and you earn $100,000 annually, aim to tuck away at least $3,000.
 Your employer will also contribute $3,000, doubling your money immediately.

 The individual contribution limits (and deadlines) set by the IRS are as follows:

-If your company offers a Roth 401k or your income level makes you eligible for a Roth IRA, I encourage you to take advantage of it.
+If your company offers a Roth 401(k) or you are eligible for a Roth IRA, I suggest you carefully consider it.
 Roth retirement accounts only take after-tax dollars.
 So you sacrifice the tax break today, but your earnings grow tax-free forever, leading to a more tax-efficient nest egg in retirement.
+If your projected average tax rate is low enough (say under 25%), a Roth might lead to better long-range financial outcomes.

-If your income is too high to contribute directly to a Roth IRA, the strategy we will share next is potentially for you.
+If you make too much to contribute directly to a Roth IRA, the strategy we’ll share next is potentially for you..

-3. Consider a Backdoor Roth IRA or Roth IRA Conversion
+3. Consider a Backdoor Roth IRA or Roth Conversion

-The backdoor Roth IRA strategy involves making post-tax contributions to a traditional IRA and immediately converting those funds to a Roth IRA.
-This option is best for people who have maximized their employer match inside a 401k and do not have an existing traditional IRA account.
+The backdoor Roth IRA strategy involves making post-tax contributions to a traditional IRA and then immediately converting those funds to a Roth IRA.
+This option is best for people who have maximized their employer match within a 401(k) and do not have an existing IRA account (Traditional, SEP, or SIMPLE).

-The deadline for completing a backdoor Roth for 2023 is April 15, 2024, when your personal tax returns are due.
-Because of this deadline, some like to simplify the process by converting two years worth of contributions simultaneously. - Roth IRA Conversion
+The deadline for completing a Backdoor Roth for a 2025 IRA contribution is April 15, 2026, when your personal tax returns are due.
+Because of this deadline, some like to simplify the process by converting two years of contributions at the same time (in this example you may consider contributions for both 2025 and 2026).

 The Roth conversion strategy involves taking pre-tax money from a traditional retirement account and converting it to a Roth account.
-This option is best for people with a traditional IRA account and enough cash to pay taxes on the converted funds.
+This strategy is best for people with a traditional account and enough cash to pay taxes on the converted funds.

-These strategies can result in tax liabilities, so it is best to perform them with the help of a financial professional who can assess your unique situation.
+These strategies can result in tax liabilities.
+We recommend performing them with the help of a tax professional who can assess your unique situation.

 4. Manage and Take Advantage of Your Health Care Savings Plan